Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Motivating Midpoint Mixup: The Linear Regime

-In the original formulation of \citet{zhang2018mixup}, the distribution $\D_{\lambda}$ was taken to be $\BetaD(\alpha, \alpha)$ with $\alpha$ being a hyperparameter.
+As can be seen from Equation \ref{mix}, the Mixup cross-entropy $J_M(g, \X, \D_{\lambda})$ depends heavily on the choice of mixing distribution $\D_{\lambda}$. \citet{zhang2018mixup} took $\D_{\lambda}$ to be $\BetaD(\alpha, \alpha)$ with $\alpha$ being a hyperparameter.
 In this work, we will specifically be interested in the case of $\alpha \to \infty$, for which the distribution $\D_{\lambda}$ takes the value $1/2$ with probability 1.
 We refer to this special case as \textit{Midpoint Mixup}, and note that it can also be viewed as a case of the Pairwise Label Smoothing strategy introduced by \cite{guo2021midpoint}.
-We will write the Midpoint Mixup loss as $J_{MM}(g, \X)$ (here $z_{i, j} = (x_i + x_j)/2$ and there is no $\D_{\lambda}$ dependence as it is deterministic):
+We will write the Midpoint Mixup loss as $J_{MM}(g, \X)$ (here $z_{i, j} = (x_i + x_j)/2$ and there is no $\D_{\lambda}$ dependence as the mixing is deterministic):

-At first glance, the use of such an extreme mixing distribution seems contrived, especially given the intuition presented by \citet{zhang2018mixup} that Mixup is beneficial due to encouraging a smooth interpolation between classes.
-The reason we focus on Midpoint Mixup, however, is encapsulated in the following lemma, which shows that an optimal classifier for the Midpoint Mixup objective will give equal predictions for the two classes associated to each mixed point: \begin{lemma}[Midpoint Mixup Alignment Property] Let $g \in \argmin_{h} J_{MM}(h, \X)$.
-Suppose for every $z_{i, j}$ there does not exist a $z_{a, b}$ satisfying $z_{a, b} = z_{i, j}$ when $a \neq i$ or $b \neq j$.
-Then $g$ necessarily satisfies the property that $g^{y_i}(z_{i, j}) = g^{y_j}(z_{i, j})$ for all $z_{i, j}$. \end{lemma} \begin{proof} The idea is to prove a non-vacuous lower bound for $J_{MM}$ as a function of $h$ and then optimize that bound.
-Namely, we can lower bound the terms inside the summation in Equation \ref{mmix}:

-Equation \ref{sconvex} above is the function $2\log (1 + \exp(x)) - x$ evaluated at $x = h^{y_j}(z_{i, j}) - h^{y_i}(z_{i, j})$.
-This function is strictly convex with minimum at $x = 0$, and the result follows from the fact that there is a well-defined $h$ simultaneously optimizing each term of the above type in Equation \ref{mmix} since we assumed none of the midpoints $z_{i, j}$ coincide with one another. \end{proof} The non-degeneracy assumption on $\X$ in Lemma \ref{mixalign} is crucial; without it, Midpoint Mixup can perform provably poorly as demonstrated in the work of \citet{muthu2021}.
-Additionally, we point out that the proof of Lemma \ref{mixalign} relies specifically on mixing using exact midpoints, which motivates the use of Midpoint Mixup.
-Intuitively, this ``alignment'' property encouraged by Midpoint Mixup is useful when data points are generated using linear combinations of multiple feature vectors, as aligning network outputs can require having some significant correlation with each of these features.
-This is the key idea that we exploit in our main results in the next section.